tpowell11/librerocket/README.md

     import _tkinter # If this fails your Python may not be configured for Tk
 ImportError: libtk8.6.so: cannot open shared object file: No such file or directory
 ~~~
 or a similar error occurs when running the main file, it usually means that the tkinter binaries are missing.
 This often happens on "minimal" versons of Linux distros.
-To fix this run:
+To fix this run:<br>
 With apt:
 ~~~sh
 sudo apt-get install python3-tk